Myrica rubra: Cultivation

 It tolerates poor acidic soils.
 The root system is 5–60 cm deep, with no obvious taproot.

 Myrica rubra was first introduced into the United States by Frank Nicholas Meyer from seed purchased from the Yokohama Nursery Co. in Japan and published in the Bulletin of Foreign Plant Introductions in 1918.
+University of Georgia Woody Plant Research Lab has introduced and researched on this species since 2012.
+The lab's research includes propagation challenges, hormone signaling pathways in the fruit's development, and identifying new landscape cultivars for commercial and ornamental use.
 Plants from the collection were grown and fruited in Chico, California and in Brooksville, Florida by David Fairchild.
 M. rubra is being commercialized in California by Calmei, a California corporation.
 Trees are prolific producers, with a single tree yielding some 100 kg of fruit.
+In 2025, tissue culture Myrica rubra plants are available on the USA market.
+It may significantly improve the yangmei industry in United States by providing the high quality plants in container, compare to the risk of low survival rates of importing bare root plants.
 As of 2007, 865,000 acres were devoted to yangmei production in China – double the amount of acres utilized in apple production in the United States.

 The tree is used as ornaments for parks and streets.
 It is also a traditional tree used in composing classical East Asian gardens.

 Products

 Some cultivars with large fruit, up to 4 cm in diameter, have been developed.
 Besides fresh consumption, the fruits may be dried, canned, soaked in baijiu (Chinese liquor), or fermented into alcoholic beverages, such as wine, beer, or cocktails.
 Dried fruits are often prepared in the manner of dry huamei (Prunus mume with flavorings such as licorice or salty licorice).
-The juice has been commercialised under the brand name "Yumberry" under which name it is trademarked in the EU.
-In Yunnan Province in China, there are two main types of yangmei, a sour type used for making dried fruit and a sweet type used for juice and fresh eating.
+The juice has been commercialized under the brand name "Yumberry" for which name it is trademarked in the EU.
+In Yunnan Province in China, there are two main types of yangmei – a sour type used for making dried fruit and a sweet type used for juice and fresh eating.

 In the Philippines, they are dried and preserved in brine and vinegar and made into champóy, the local version of the Chinese huamei.